DanTrz/Godot-PlanarReflector-CPP/README.md

 1. Add the PlanarReflectorCpp node to your scene
 2. Add a PlanarMesh to it
 3. Add the provided BaseMaterial and BaseShader to it (see: addons/PlanarReflectorCpp/SupportFiles/)
+4. Make sure your objects are set the the Visibility Layer that matches the "Reflection layer" in the PlanarReflector
+5. Add custom enviroment (ideally without BG or BG COlor) and configure the PlanarReflector exported properties.
+6. Check that your lights are also in the correct layer and that your Main Camera is assigned (and the Camera CullMasks match the layers)
-4. Run your game
+7. Run your game
-5. To see reflections working in the editor, make sure you enable the plugin and "click" in the 3D scene, selecting the planar node in the scene (will refresh it)
+8. To see reflections working in the editor, make sure you enable the plugin and "click" in the 3D scene, selecting the planar node in the scene (will refresh it)

 ## 🔧 Technical Constraints